Bywater Books, Inc. represents the coming of age of queer literature.

 Managing Editor, Bywater Books

 Michael Nava is the author of an acclaimed series of seven crime novels featuring gay, Latino criminal defense lawyer Henry Rios.
-The Rios novels have won six Lambda Literary awards and Nava was called by the New York Times, “one of our best.”
+The Rios novels have won seven Lambda Literary awards, and Nava was called by the New York Times, “one of our best.”
 In 2001, he was awarded the Bill Whitehead Lifetime Achievement Award in LGBT Literature from the Publishing Triangle.
 A native Californian and the grandson of Mexican immigrants, he divides his time between San Francisco and Palm Springs.
-Michael had a distinguished legal career, having earned his law degree from Stanford University—he retired from the law in July 2016.
+Michael had a distinguished legal career, earning his law degree from Stanford University—he retired from the law in July 2016.
+Michael took over as the inaugural Managing Editor of Amble Press in 2019 before leaving in 2023 to focus on writing the follow on to The City of Palaces.

 Editor and Proofreader